lzkelley/kalepy/README.md

 ## Attribution

-AIf you have found this package useful in your research, please add a reference to the code paper:
+A JOSS paper has been published on the `kalepy` package.
+If you have found this package useful in your research, please add a reference to the code paper:

 .. code-block:: tex